beforesemicolon/markup/docs/documentation/capabilities/function-component.md

 ---
-name: Markup Function Component
+name: Function Component
-path: /documentation/capabilities/function-component
+order: 7.1
 title: Function Component - Markup by Before Semicolon
 description: How to create Component using Functions
 layout: document